 There are two primary classes of life insurance.
 These are term and permanent.
 Term life insurance is the most basic form of coverage on the market.
-In return for paying a regular premium, term insurance provides a set amount of death benefit, provided that the insured passes away within the time period – or term – of the policy’s duration.
+In return for paying a regular premium, term insurance provides a set amount of death benefit, provided that the insured passes away within the term of the policy’s duration.
 Term life insruance is generally offered in 10, 15, 20 and 30-year increments.

-Permanent life insurance provides death benefit protection along with a cash value build-up that is allowed to grow on a tax deferred basis.
+Permanent life insurance provides death benefit protection along with a cash value build-up that grows on a tax deferred basis.
 These funds may be borrowed or withdrawn by the policy holder.

 While the premium for permanent life insurance may initially be higher than that of term life coverage, in most cases, the amount due will not increase over time – regardless of how long the insured keeps the policy.
 This can provide an advantage to seniors who want to keep their coverage for many years or an indefinite length of time.